clevertree/relay/crates/themed-styler/README.md

 - The default state is defined in YAML and bundled with the crate: crates/themed-styler/theme.yaml.
 - Each theme entry contains selectors, variables, and breakpoints, plus an optional inherits pointing to a parent theme.
-- Inheritance merges child → parent(s) → default, with parent overriding child on conflicts.
-This means default can define the canonical utility classes and common selectors, while other themes only specify overrides.
+- Inheritance merges default → parent(s) → child, with the child overriding parent/default on conflicts.
+This lets the default define canonical utility classes and common selectors, while other themes only specify overrides.

 Example (YAML):